netscaler/cloud-native-getting-started/gcp/anthos/waf/README.md

 - Navigate to **Traffic Management->Load Balancing->Virtual Servers** and explore the dynamically created virtual services that reside in the Google Anthos GKE cluster
 ![](../scaleup/assets/ns-02.png)

-With the environment fully deployed, navigate to the [Scaleup Application Demo Usage section](lab-automation/README.md) to explore the demo application.
+With the environment fully deployed, navigate to the [Application Demo Usage section](lab-automation/README.md) to explore the demo application.

 You can also review the Google Anthos components in the Google Cloud Console:
 - Navigate to the **Anthos** section of the Google Cloud Console to see the newly created cluster